aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 ![sfn-workflow](./doc/stepfunctions_graph_horizontal.png)

 [An Amazon EventBridge rule and a AWS CloudTrail Trail](https://docs.aws.amazon.com/eventbridge/latest/userguide/log-s3-data-events.html) are setup so that a new execution of the AWS Step Functions workflow can be triggered when data is dropped on to a specific bucket location.
 The workflow starts with a SageMaker Training job (`Train model (r-fable-forecasting)`) to train a forecasting model using the container we have built, and generates evaluation report for the model using a SageMaker Processing job (`Evaluate model`).
-Then a AWS Lambda function is executed to send an email which includes model information and evaluation to a reviewer using [Amazon Simple Email Service (SES)](https://aws.amazon.com/ses/) (`Send email for approval`).
+Then a AWS Lambda function is executed to send an email which includes model information and evaluation to a reviewer using [Amazon Simple Email Service (Amazon SES)](https://aws.amazon.com/ses/) (`Send email for approval`).
 Also within the email, reviewer can decide to approve the model or reject the model with a click of an hyperlink, backed by [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
 Once approved, the model is created and is saved as a [SageMaker Model](https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html) (`Save Model`) for inference use.

 The architecture diagram is shown below.